 Many an IT staffer already plans to work overtime this weekend installing the avalanche of security patches Microsoft unloaded Tuesday.
 Now, those using Symantec may be working a little longer.

-The Cupertino, Calif.-based antivirus giant is asking users who haven't already done so to upgrade to the latest version of its products to plug a
+The Cupertino, Calif.-based antivirus giant is asking users who haven't already done so to upgrade to the latest version of its products to plug a security hole affecting a number of its programs.

 The high-risk vulnerability, reported by Internet Security Systems's (ISS) X-Force, was identified in an early version of a Symantec antivirus scanning module responsible for parsing .upx compressed files.